reciprocalreviews/reciprocalapp/DESIGN.md

 - [ ] A `Venue` has a cost and reward for reviewing labor.
 - [ ] `Venue`s are associated with `Submission`s, `Token`s, a `Currency`, and `Transaction`s.
 - [ ] `Venue`s can be proposed, but aren't created until approved.
+- [ ] `Venue`s can have one or more volunteer roles
+- [ ] `Venue`s can have one or more commitments to a role, but are usually `yes` and `no`
+- [ ] When a `Scholar` volunteers for a `Venue`, they do so for a particular role, with a particular commitment, and optionally with a number of papers they are committing to review.

 Here is a SQL sketch, for clarity of both a record of venues, and scholar volunteers for the venues: